goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 TRPO represents the culmination of these ideas into a practical, theoretically-grounded algorithm.

-The TRPO Optimization Problem

 TRPO reformulates our policy optimization as maximizing improvement relative to the current policy.
 Instead of maximizing absolute performance J(π'), we maximize:

 $\max_{\pi'} J(\pi') - J(\pi)$

 This is mathematically equivalent but conceptually important - we're explicitly measuring progress.

-Constructing the Lower Bound Function ℒ

 To apply the MM algorithm, TRPO constructs a lower bound function ℒ that uses importance sampling: